tomfelker/tensorez/README.md

 ## Installation

 Not much help here... install a recent Python and a recent TensorFlow.
 (I'm being cutting edge, and using eager mode).
 You will want to use a GPU, unless you want to run things for days at a time.

-Then Python -m PIP install the following:
-- tensorflow-graphics
-- pillow
-- pyraw
+To install the gpu version of tensorflow and tensorflow graphics, run `pip install -U -r requirements.txt`.
+To install a cpu-only version, run `pip install -U -r requirements_cpu_only.txt`.

 Then you should be able to just grab this repo, and look at tensorez.py.
 It has a bunch of settings you will want to edit, and you can point it at your data.
 (I've included some test data, a video of Jupiter.)
 Then run it, and watch the pictures appear.